Latin: history and heritage. Greek language: a reminder for a beginner Greek Byzantine language when it appeared

 Όι - όχι - no

-Μυάλος - μεγάλος - large
+Μυάλος - μεγάλος - big

 As you can see, the difference is quite significant, not to mention the fact that there are words that are completely different from their Greek “brothers”: